shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/fix-ssl-certificate-verify-failed.md

 lang: en
 ---

-# Fixing the SSL: CERTIFICATE_VERIFY_FAILED issues with the Python API
+# Fixing the SSL: CERTIFICATE_VERIFY_FAILED issues with the Python API on Windows

 The Python API relies on a list of certificates that is bundled with the API and on your machine in order to connect to the various webservices Shotgun uses.
 Unfortunately, new certificate authorities can be released and those might not be bundled with the Python API or OS.